google/xls/docs_src/dslx_reference.md

 }
 ```

-Here we use a "catch all" wildcard pattern in the last match arm to ensure the
+Here we use a "catch all" wildcard pattern in the last `match` arm to ensure the
-match expression always matches the input somehow.
+`match` expression always matches the input somehow.

 !!!
 WARNING
     This "catch all" (i.e. an
     [irrefutable pattern](https://doc.rust-lang.org/book/ch18-02-refutability.html))
     is [currently required](https://github.com/google/xls/issues/204) in **all**
-    match expressions, even if the other match arms form an exhaustive set of
+    `match` expressions, even if the other `match` arms form an exhaustive set of
-    refutable patterns (e.g. matching against fully specified enumerators).
+    refutable patterns (e.g., matching against fully specified enumerators).

-We can also match on ranges of values using the range syntax:
+We can also `match` on ranges of values using the "range" syntax:

 ```dslx
 fn f(x: u32) -> u32 {